Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetAccountNonFinalized.json
          :language: json

-.. function:: GetNextAccountNonce(accountAddress: AccountAddress) -> JsonResponse
+.. function:: GetNextAccountNonce(account_address: AccountAddress) -> JsonResponse

    Returns the next available nonce for this account.

-   :param accountAddress: The account to query.
+   :param account_address: The account to query.
-   :type accountAddress: |grpc-account-address|_
+   :type account_address: |grpc-account-address|_
    :returns: An account nonce and whether there are any non-finalized
              transactions for the account.
 Or ``null`` if the account address is malformed or doesn't exist.